 - Inflates mattresses and paddling pools.

-- Corded, so if using outside, you’ll need to use multiple power supplies.
+- Corded, so if using outside, you’ll need to use multiple power sources

-- It gets smelly, especially if you’re vacuuming up urine or vomit.
+- It gets smelly, especially if you’re vacuuming urine or vomit.

 Type | Wet and Dry |